Equine Science

 • Equitation Science

-Immerse yourself within the evidence-based understanding of the welfare of horses, and the symbiotic relationship between humans and horses.
-Expand your knowledge on how horses think and behave, in terms of what motivates them and how welfare can play an important role in both the performance horse industry and the leisure horse world.
-Equip yourself with the latest guidelines on equine regulations in the UK so you can confidently apply your skills in the real-world.
+During this module you will Immerse yourself within the evidence-based understanding of the welfare of horses, and the symbiotic relationship between humans and horses.
+You'll expand your knowledge on how horses think and behave, in terms of what motivates them, and how welfare can play an important role in both the performance horse industry and the leisure horse world.
+You'll equip yourself with the latest guidelines on equine regulations in the UK so you can confidently apply your skills in the real-world.

 Optional modules